 This website was created to attract attention to endangered species.
 They provide brief information about each animal.

 The jury liked the creativity of website developers.
 They also pointed out the horizontal scrolling navigation (just left-click the mouse, hold it, and go where you need).
-Another advantage – the resource isn’t overloaded with unnecessary information.
+Another advantage – the website isn’t overloaded with unnecessary information.

 Couro Azul – February 2018